Audio compression-assisted feature extraction for voice replay attack detection

 Model(s)

-Variational Autoencoder (VAE), One-class Support Vector Machine (OCSVM), AnoGAN (a deep convolutional generative adversarial network)
+Variational Auto-Encoder (VAE), One-Class Support Vector Machine (OCSVM), AnoGAN (a deep convolutional generative adversarial network)

 Author countries